janjiralakirankumar/janjiralakirankumar/README.md

 # Setting up HPE Hybrid Cloud on AWS with Terraform

-**Prerequisites:**
-- AWS account with permissions.
-- Basic AWS knowledge.
-- Familiarity with Infrastructure as Code (IaC) and Terraform.

 **Task 1: Manual EC2 Instance Setup with Terraform**

 1. Launch EC2 Instance: